rat10/nng/querying.md

 so it will again be necessary to be able to encode semantics per term.
 In the case where  whole statements have the same semantics they have to be encoded as nested graphs.

-## The current implementation exhibits (at least) two idiosyncrasies:

-- it provides no means to bind the actual graph which comprises a matched statement.
-To do so will require BGP processing to include quad statement patterns
-- a query which provides as its matching dataset description an explicit list of graphs will match a BGP against a single effective graph which is the closure of all nested graphs at those roots, rather than computing a distinct effective graph from each root graph.